Pipe Flow Calculator

 All of our calculations utilize double precision.
 Newton's method (a numerical method) is used to solve the Colebrook equation accurate to 8 significant digits.
 A cubic solver (numerical method) is used for "Solve for V, Q," "Q known.
 Solve for Pipe Diameter," and "V known.
 Solve for Pipe Diameter."
 More than one solution is possible for these three calculations since there could be a result in the laminar range and the turbulent range.
 There may even be two possible results in the laminar range for "Solve for V, Q" if scenario D or G is selected.
 All of the possible solutions are computed and output.
 If multiple solutions are computed, please click in the numeric field and click the right arrow key to see all of the digits.
 If you have selected "Q known.
 Solve for Pipe Diameter," and scenario D or G, you must enter Km >1.
 All calculations are analytic (closed form) except as mentioned here.

-Table of Minor Loss Coefficients (Km is unit-less) References Back to Pipe Flow Calculator
+Table of Minor Loss Coefficients (Km is unit-less) Back to Calculation

 Fitting Km Fitting Km